Polycystic Ovary Syndrome

 - Spleen Qi deficiency

-Acupuncture and Chinese herbal medicine provide a safe, effective, drug-free and natural whole body approach.
-These treatments can bring following benefits for patients with PCOS:
+These treatments may bring following benefits for patients with PCOS:

 - Acting on the hypothalamus-pituitary-ovarian (HPO) axis to help balance the hormonal systems of the body